 - 3. Grant Revenue from the Province projected to remain unchanged from the Latest Estimates.
 Grants for Student Needs (GSNs) revenue is expected to remain unchanged and all indications from the current Provincial Government is that they will not be affected in the 2018-19 school year. - 4.
-"Education Program Other" or "EPO" Revenues are projected to decrease by a minimum of \$440K, based on the most recent Ministry announcements.
-Recent updates provided by the Ministry of Education mitigated the reduction to EPO funded initiatives, originally estimated at a reduction of \$655K.
-The conversion to application-based EPO funding agreements could reduce the funding reduction to a minimum of \$440K.
-The details of this funding reduction are attached as Appendix D.
+"Education Program Other" or "EPO" Revenues are projected to decrease by a minimum of \$812K, based on the most recent Ministry announcements.
+Recent updates provided by the Ministry of Education mitigate the anticipated reduction to EPO funded initiatives.
+The conversion to application-based EPO funding agreements could potentially reduce the funding reduction. - 5.
+Additional Funding of \$369K for Special Education was recently announced.
+The Ministry of Education announced additional funding for new students with the Autism Spectrum Disorder arriving to school boards in April, May and June 2019.